Productivity Formula (Table of Contents)

 Productivity Formula – Example #1

-Let us take the example of a production manager who wants to assess the productivity of all the employees in the company.
+Let us take the example of a production manager who wants to assess all the company’s productivity.
 According to the accounts department, the company had produced 150,000 units last quarter, which required 20 labors to work for 22 days a month and 8 hours per day.
 Calculate the productivity of the employees in terms of units produced per hour.

 Input = No. of Labors * No. of Months * No. of Working Days per Month * No. of Working Hours per Day